mdvanes/grunt-kot2js/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-_(Nothing yet)_
+* 2015-03-24    v0.2.0     input, output and namespace configurable
+* 2015-03-24    v0.1.0     initial release

 ## TODO

-* make output configurable
-* make input configurable
-* make assigned variable configurable
-* allow multiple input files
+* Edit documentation "Options"
+* Edit documentation "Contributing"
-* add example JS of String Template Engine
+* Add example JS of String Template Engine
-* unit tests
+* Unit tests
-* publish the plugin to NPM, conform http://gruntjs.com/creating-plugins
+* Publish the plugin to NPM, conform http://gruntjs.com/creating-plugins